nikogura/nikogura.com/README.md

 * [Golang Design Tips](GolangDesignTips.md) Some design tips for golang.

 * [Kubernetes Shell Functions](KubernetesShellFunctions.md) Kubernetes commands can get painful to type.
 These make it a lot easier to interact with a cluster.

+* [Talos Linux OIDC for AWS with Terraform](TalosAWSOIDC.md) Connect your Talos Kubernetes clusters to AWS via OIDC.